-- 1. Use (a) and (b) to highlight the function whose setting you want to change. - 2.
-Press F1 (SELECT). - Draw is enabled for a function whose colon (:) is highlighted. - Each press of F1 (SELECT) toggles the highlighted function between draw and don't draw.
+- 1. Use ( and ) to highlight the function whose setting you want to change. - 2.
+Press F1 (SELECT). - Draw is enabled for a function whose colon (:) is highlighted. - Each press of F1(SELECT) toggles the highlighted function between draw and don't draw.